 Vinyl Record Price Guide

-Step 1: Identify The Record Version
+Step 1: Identify the Vinyl Release

-Most albums have been released more than once, resulting in different release versions.
-For example, Pink Floyd’s Dark Side of the Moon has been pressed at least 385 times on vinyl.
-Some of these releases are worth hundreds of dollars.
-Some are worth less than $5.
+Most albums have been issued more than once, resulting in different release versions.
+For example, Pink Floyd’s Dark Side of the Moon has been pressed over 400 times on vinyl.
+To determine the value of your record, you must first identify it.

 Step 2: Navigate To The Discogs Release Page

 Once you have your identifying info about the release version, you will need to find it on Discogs.
 You can do this by typing in the Catalog Number, barcode number, or other details into the search bar.
 If the record has a barcode, you can also scan it with the free Discogs app.

 All releases are lumped under a Master Release in the Database.
 When in doubt, simply search for the album title, navigate to the Master Release page, and use the “Find Your Version” function to locate your specific release.
 Once you do, double-check your info to make sure it’s a match.

 Step 3: Find Prices In The Statistics Section